awsdocs/aws-systems-manager-user-guide/doc_source/ssm-agent-technical-details.md

 After an SSM Agent update is made available in its GitHub repository, it can take up to two weeks until the updated version is rolled out to all AWS Regions at different times\.
 For this reason, you might receive the "Unsupported on current platform" or "updating amazon\-ssm\-agent to an older version, please enable allow downgrade to proceed" error when trying to deploy a new version of SSM Agent in a Region\.

-To determine the version of SSM Agent currently available to you, you can run a `curl` command\.
+To determine the version of SSM Agent available to you, you can run a `curl` command\.

-To view the version of the agent currently available in the global download bucket, run the following command\.
+To view the version of the agent available in the global download bucket, run the following command\.

 ```
 curl https://s3.amazonaws.com/ec2-downloads-windows/SSMAgent/latest/VERSION
 ```

-To view the version of the agent currently available in a specific Region, run the following command, substituting *region* with the Region you are working in, such as `us-east-2` for the US East \(Ohio\) Region\.
+To view the version of the agent available in a specific Region, run the following command, substituting *region* with the Region you are working in, such as `us-east-2` for the US East \(Ohio\) Region\.

 ```
 curl https://s3.region.amazonaws.com/amazon-ssm-region/latest/VERSION